As It Makes More Arrests, ICE Looks For More Detention Centers

 In a statement to NPR, ICE said the postings are part of its regular "market research" and that was soliciting feedback on possible vendors, locations and facilities.
 The agency said it had no restriction on who could respond to its request, "private company or otherwise."

 ICE reports the average daily population in its detention facilities was a little more than 38,000 for the 2017 fiscal year.
-The president's 2018 budget plan requests an increase of $1,242.5 million in funding for detention beds, to support an average population of over 48,000 adults.
+The president's 2018 budget plan requests an increase of $1.2 billion in funding for detention beds, to support an average population of over 48,000 adults.

 The ACLU announced Thursday that it was joining with legal services and immigrants' rights organizations in asking ICE not to open the new detention facilities.